 5 possible reasons why people quit their job

-They get another job.
+They get another job

 They are moving

 Moving is another popular reason for quitting your job, especially when you cannot telecommute or work remotely.
-Perhaps you have gotten married and need to move out of town to be with your spouse.
+Perhaps you have gotten married and need to move out of town to be with your spouse, prompting a significant next move in your life, requiring you to rethink your career and resume strategies, prompting a significant next move in your life, requiring you to rethink your career and resume strategies.

 However, if you are not keen on leaving your job, you can always talk with your boss about the possibility of working remotely.
 There are several reasons why you would desire to relocate, such as living expenditures or activities.
-You could decide that you’d prefer to live closer to relatives.
+You could decide that you'd prefer to live closer to relatives.
 Similarly, many city workers may opt for jobs in the suburbs when they are ready to have a family.
 If your current job does not allow for remote work and you wish to relocate, you may need to hunt for a new one.

 Following their dreams to start up a business